OpenPhysicsNotes/openphysicsnotes/content/study_plans/df.unipi/courses/QM/wavefunction/index.md

   \lambda = \frac{h}{p}
 </tex-math>

-$\Longrightarrow$ we can describe the state of the system not in terms of simultaneous values of all canonical valiables $\left\{ p,\, q \right\}$ as in classical mechanics but in a sort of wave.
+$\Longrightarrow$ we can describe the state of the system not in terms of simultaneous values of all canonical variables $\left\{ p,\, q \right\}$ as in classical mechanics but in a sort of wave.

 ::: note
-**The foundamental law of quantum mechanics:**
+**The fundamental law of quantum mechanics:**
 *the quantum state of a given system is described by a complex function called **wave function**:*
 $$
     \text{quantum state} \sim \psi(\{q\}, t)
 $$
-*That depends on the canonical coordinates and the time but not the cojugate momenta*
+*That depends on the canonical coordinates and the time but not the conjugate momenta*
 :::

 The knowledge of the wave function amounts to the complete knowledge of the quantum state of the system, thus we can determine the probability of getting any measurement made in this state.